chrisdone/website/posts/hell-year-in-review-2025.markdown

 Because the runtime performance is about as good as GHCi, it seems to be fast enough for all purposes I've used so far.
-Really, scripting languages need to be nimble enough not to show themselves as being slower than the I/O and sub-process work they inevitably perform.
+Really, scripting languages only need to be nimble enough not to show themselves as being slower than the I/O and sub-process work they inevitably perform.

 Concurrency in Haskell is very good.
 Some say "best in class," which is debatable, but it's had green threads for decades and has a maturity and predictability about it.
 Hell grabs that power tool from the shelf and puts it under your belt.
-So, things like "race" or "map concurrently" are things you often want in a shell script, because many things are just I/O intensive but embarrassingly parallel jobs.
-The other benefit is that you often want to run N sub-processes concurrently for a long time, such as web services and attendant jobs.
+So, things like "race" or "map concurrently" are things you often want in a shell script, because many things are just I/O intensive and can sometimes be embarrassingly parallel jobs.
+The other benefit is that you often want to run N sub-processes concurrently for a long time, such as web services and attendant jobs, and structured concurrency with `Async` makes that neat and tidy.

 Another absolute win, which I'm sure the PowerScript and Oil Shell people will tell you, is that using *real* data structures in a script is phenomenal.
-I've got a script at work (The Deploy Dashboard) that uses `Map` and `Set` in non-trivial ways to time slices over a Git commit history, for example.
-They're ample efficient, but mostly the benefit comes from a sensible data structure that has a predictable behaviour about it.
+I've got a script at work (The Deploy Dashboard) that uses `Map` and `Set` in non-trivial ways to compute time slices over a Git commit history, for example.
+They're ample efficient, but mostly the benefit comes from using a sensible data structure that has a predictable behaviour about it.

 ## Ergonomic